 For Medicaid and HARP Members, MVP will send the appeal case file with all the information about the appeal request to the Member, Provider and/or representative prior to a decision being made on the appeal.
+For IBP members, MVP will send the appeal case file within five (5) business days of receiving the request.
 MVP will provide all Members with reasonable opportunity to present evidence, and allegations of fact or law, in person as well as in writing.
 If the appeal is expedited, MVP will inform the Member of the limited time to present such evidence.
 MVP will allow the Member or Member's designee, both before and during the appeal process, to examine the Member's case file, including medical records and any other documents and records considered during the appeal process.
-MVP will consider the Member, Member's designee, or legal representative of a deceased Member a party to the appeal.A written response is sent to a Member on MVP letterhead within two business days of the appeal determination.
+MVP will consider the Member, Member's designee, or legal representative of a deceased Member a party to the appeal.
+A written response is sent to a Member on MVP letterhead within two business days of the appeal determination.